biointec/nexus/README.md

 make
 ```
 # Usage:
 Nexus aligns reads to a compressed pan-genome de Bruijn graph.
 To do this you need to build the implicit representation of this graph, along with the underlying bidirectional FM-index, based on the input data.
 Currently we only support input data with an alphabet of length 6 (for DNA: A, C, G, T + separation characters: $, %).
 Both separation characters must be present to guarantee correct functionality.
 In other words, at least two genome strains should be included.
+As of Nexus v1.1.1, the index can be built from fasta files immediately.

 Nexus integrates code from five external repositories:
 * [Columba](https://github.com/biointec/columba) is the base of the search schemes implementation